sanjib-s/Kubernetes/README.md

 # Kubernetes
-Repo for all standard yaml's for  frequent tasks  pn kubernetes
+Repo for all standard yaml's for  frequent tasks  on kubernetes

 Documents related to Kubernetes